harlanc/gobalan/README.md

 ## Introduction

-Gobalan is a TCP load balancer that supports high network throughput and can also support a specical load balancing algorithm which is based on the machine performance.It is a per-connection load balancer.
+Gobalan is a TCP load balancer that supports high network throughput and also support a special load balancing algorithm based on the machine performance.It is a per-connection load balancer.

 ## Concepts